Space Resources

 SPRS505.
 SPACE OPERATIONS.
 3.0 Semester Hrs.

 (I,II) This course explores the people, events, missions, operations, and basic system principles that have shaped the space industry.
 It is intended for graduate students with various backgrounds.
 Students will become familiar with space operations principles through work in orbital mechanics, space environments analysis, as well as mission and spacecraft design.
 Students will evaluate a broad range of existing missions and architectures from different perspectives through various case studies and discussions and will apply these concepts to the preliminary design of a space mission.
 Eight-week online course with asynchronous web content and no on-campus lectures, but with two synchronous, one-hour videoconferencing sessions per week.
-Prerequisite: SPRS501 and SPRS502.
+Prerequisite: SPRS501.

 SPRS506.
 INTERNATIONAL SPACE LAW & POLICY.
 3.0 Semester Hrs.